flemton/capstone1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, Creative Commons for this perfect design, my coding partners and the whole developer body in Microverse for helping me get this far.
+I would like to thank Microverse, [Cindy Shin](https://www.behance.net/adagio07) for this perfect design, my coding partners and the whole developer body in Microverse for helping me get this far.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>